amelie-girard7/Timetravel/README.md

-# Evaluation Metrics of Counterfactual Story Re-writing
+# Evaluation Metrics for Counterfactual Story Re-writing

 This repository contains the dataset and code accompanying the paper: